Frontline health workers soldier on amidst Covid-19 risk - Nile Post

 With more cases being reported from border points, health facilities along the major highways have become the first point of care for any patient being evacuated for treatment.

-From Mutukula border, Masaka Regional referral hospital is the only health facility that was equipped to handle COVID 19 patients in the greater masaka region.
+From the Mutukula border, Masaka Regional referral hospital is the only health facility that was equipped to handle COVID 19 patients in the greater Masaka region.

 To limit infections and not to scare other people in the hospital, the mental health ward was immediately turned into the COVID 19 treatment centre.

-Dr Juuko said the 22 bed capacity facility hardly goes a day without receiving clients it was prepared for.
+Dr. Juuko said the 22-bed capacity facility hardly goes a day without receiving clients it was prepared for.

-Dr Juuko’s burden has been lessened thanks to the fact that he has since been joined by 93 other frontline health workers currently treating the 20 patients admitted at the hospital including truck drivers and community cases
+Dr. Juuko’s burden has been lessened thanks to the fact that he has since been joined by 93 other frontline health workers currently treating the 20 patients admitted at the hospital including truck drivers and community cases

 For the health workers, the fear of getting infected is high after the ministry of Health confirmed that 17 health workers had so far been infected with Covid-19.